Keto Chocolate Cake

 - In a large mixing bowl, add your eggs and softened butter, and whisk until combined and smooth.
 Add the vanilla extract and mix until combined.

-- Slowly add in the almond flour, cocoa powder, baking powder, and allulose until just combined.
+- Slowly add in the almond flour, cocoa powder, baking powder, salt, and allulose until just combined.

 - Remove from the oven and let cool in the pan completely.
-Once cool, add thre frosting.
+Once cool, place one cake on a flat surface and spread half the frosting over it.
+Place the second cake on top and add the remaining frosting.

 Notes